-13(d) Liquidity risk
+13(c) Liquidity risk

 Liquidity risk is the risk that the Company is not able to meet its financial obligations as they fall due or can do so only at an unacceptably high cost.
+All liabilities of the Company with the exception of the Notes are paid from receipt of funds earned on its bank deposits, the swap agreement with the external provider and the letter of credit issued by BOS, discussed in more details below.

-The Company holds a reserve account of £2,197,370 to assist the Company should it not be able to meet its obligations.
-The reliance on this facility is therefore dependent upon the creditworthiness of BOS.
-The rating requirement under the Programme Documentation for the Reserve Account to remain with BOS is a short term rating with Standard and Poor's (S&P) of A-1.
-As at 31 December 2021, BOS met this requirement with a short term rating of A-1 (2020: S&P short term rating: A-1).
-The Company has not drawn on this facility since inception.
+The Company has an unconditional and irrevocable 364-day revolving letter of credit provided by BOS.
+The letter of credit is for a maximum aggregate principal amount of £1,185,000 to assist the Company should it not be able to meet its obligations under the Notes.
+The reliance on this facility is therefore dependent upon the creditworthiness of BOS, which currently has a long term rating from Standard and Poor's (S&P) of A+ (2020: S&P long-term rating: A+).
+The Company has not drawn on the letter of credit since inception.